-Note that for both Gmsh and VTK, it is highly likely that you will need to experiment with the source code in order to successfully generate meshes since robustness is not guaranteed.
+Note that for Gmsh, it is highly likely that you will need to experiment with the source code in order to successfully generate meshes since robustness is not guaranteed.

-The default for xml is into binary data which has been converted into base64.
-If you wish to see an ascii output you need to specify the output module option uncompress by executing:
+The default for xml and vtk is into binary data which has been converted into base64.
+If you wish to see an ascii output you need to specify the output module option uncompress.
+For the uncompressed xml the user can execute:

-'''

 NekMesh Mesh.msh output.xml:xml:uncompress

-'''